maxcutlyp/dotenv-autocomplete/README.md

 ### From the Extension Marketplace

-Just search for `jpruliere.env-autocomplete` in the extensions panel, and click install.
+Just search for `maxcutlyp.dotenv-autocomplete` in the extensions panel, and click install.

 ### From Source

 1. Install `vsce` with `npm install -g vsce`
-2. Clone this repo with `git clone https://github.com/jpruliere/env-autocomplete`
+2. Clone this repo with `git clone https://github.com/maxcutlyp/dotenv-autocomplete`
 3. Run `vsce package` - this will generate a file ending in .vsix
 4. Drag the generated file into the Extensions panel in VSCode (or run `code --install-extension <file-name>.vsix`)